selenium-cucumber/selenium-cucumber-ruby/doc/canned_steps.md

     Then I navigate forward
     Then I navigate back
     Then I refresh page
+    Then I switch to new window
+    Then I switch to previous window

 To interact with browser use following steps :

     Then I resize browser window size to width (\d+) and height (\d+)